swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 ```

 Each of the property wrapper types could have different implementations with
 different data, but all of them present the same interface through `$someValue` and `someValue`.
+Note also that the `$someValue` is not writable, because `wrapperValue` is a get-only property.

 ### Restrictions on the use of property wrappers